Fellow, College Lecturer and Director of Studies, History and Modern Languages & Modern and Medieval Languages

 Recent publications include Remapping the Rise of the European Novel (SVEC 2007: 10); (with Cecil Courtney) Raynal’s Histoire des deux Indes: colonialism, networks and global exchange (Oxford University Studies in the Enlightenment, October 2015); ‘Eighteenth-century Foreign Imports’ in The Oxford History of the Novel, vol. 2, ed.
 Karen O’Brien and Peter Garside (OUP, 2015); ‘Castles for Sale?
 Picaresque itineraries and the eighteenth-century French novel’ in The Picaresque novel in Western Literature (CUP, 2015); ‘Turkish Delight?
 The Confecting of Turkish Theatrical Entertainment for Ottoman guests in France’, Esprit Créateur (2013).

-I have just completed a critical edition of Book X of Raynal’s eighteenth-century Histoire philosophique et politique des deux Indes – arguably the first major example of a world history, probing the social, economic and political consequences of European colonialism.
-The project on which I am now working concerns the multilingualism of the Enlightenment and the role played by travellers and refugees in the transnational exchange of books and ideas.
+She recently completed a critical edition of Book X of Raynal’s eighteenth-century Histoire philosophique et politique des deux Indes – arguably the first major example of a world history, probing the social, economic and political consequences of European colonialism.